efabless/caravel_user_project/docs/source/index.rst

         make setup

-*   This command will setup your environment by installing the following:
+*   This command will setup your environment by installing the following

     - caravel_lite (a lite version of caravel)
     - management core for simulation
     - openlane to harden your design
     - pdk

 #.
 Now you can start hardening your design